wei-zeng98/branch-dqn/README.md

 ![Action Branching Architectures.](./img/Action-Branching-Architectures.png)

-For action of `Box` class, certain number of sub-actions need to be sampled from each continuous action dimension by setting parameter `act_sub_dim`, which could either be an integer or a list/tuple in the size of action dimension indication number of sub-actions for each action dimension.
-Given `act_sub_dim`, actions including lowest and highest possible value are equally sample from each action dimension as following.
+For action of `Box` class, certain number of sub-actions need to be sampled from each continuous action dimension by setting parameter `sub_act_dim`, which could either be an integer or a list/tuple in the size of action dimension indication number of sub-actions for each action dimension.
+Given `sub_act_dim`, actions including lowest and highest possible value are equally sample from each action dimension as following.

 ![Sub-action sampling.](./img/sub-actions.png)